SeleniumHQ/seleniumhq.github.io/site_source_files/content/blog/2020/public-project-meeting-20200409.md

 +++

 As an initiative to bring more transparency to the Selenium project, we are now holding bi-weekly public project meetings.
-These are written meetings which are held on the `#selenium-tlc` channels on [Selenium Slack](https://seleniumhq.slack.com/join/shared_invite/enQtODAwOTUzOTM5OTEwLTZjZjgzN2ExOTBmZGE0NjkwYzA2Nzc0MjczMGYwYjdiNGQ5YjI0ZjdjYjFhMjVlMjFkZWJmNDYyMmU1OTYyM2Y).
+These are written meetings which are held on the `#selenium-tlc` channel on [Selenium Slack](https://seleniumhq.slack.com/join/shared_invite/enQtODAwOTUzOTM5OTEwLTZjZjgzN2ExOTBmZGE0NjkwYzA2Nzc0MjczMGYwYjdiNGQ5YjI0ZjdjYjFhMjVlMjFkZWJmNDYyMmU1OTYyM2Y).

 Here is the timeline of the meeting held on April 9, 2020 (times are on CET).